BleekerLab/PhenoFeatureFinder/README.md

 If you want to see an example of how `PhenoFeatureFinder` can be used for real-world data, you can take a look at one of the two [examples](documentation/examples/).
 The first example showcases the use of the [`PhenotypeAnalysis` class](documentation/examples/caddisfly/) for the analysis of the development of caddisfly larvae in four freshwater streams.
 In the second example, the [`OmicsAnalysis` and `FeatureSelection` classes](documentation/examples/MicroMass/) are used to analyse and select interesting features from a mass spectrometry dataset of a panel of bacterial species.

+### Dependencies

+Required for all classes:
+- NumPy
+- pandas
+- Matplotlib
+- seaborn

+Additionally required for PhenotypeAnalysis:
+- SciPy

+Additionally required for OmicsAnalysis:
+- scikit-learn
+- UpSetPlot

+Additionally required for FeatureSelection:
+- scikit-learn
+- TPOT
+- auto-sklearn (auto-sklearn is made for Linux operating systems.
+On macOS it needs to be installed manually with brew and pip.
+You can do this by following [these instructions](https://gist.github.com/simonprovost/051952533680026b67fa58c3552b8a7b).)

 ## Citation

 Insert citation option when ready